 Before taking the steps down to the promenade from Westminster Bridge, check out the sculpture of a lion.
 It’s big enough, but I’m sure plenty of people still miss it.

 Known as the South Bank Lion, it once stood pride of place on top of the Lion Brewery which used to be on the site where the Royal Festival Hall now stands.

-At the bottom of the steps is the former County Hall which is now a hotel, aquarium and home of the London Dungeon.
-With the London Eye next door, this is a popular location, especially for families, and I’ll be covering this part of the walk in more detail later.
+At the bottom of the steps is the former County Hall which is now a hotel, aquarium and home of the London Dungeon amongst other things.
+With the London Eye next door, this is a popular location for families.

 Walking under the Hungerford Bridges brings us to the aforementioned Southbank Centre, and apart from its cultural attractions, there’s usually a great buzz along here with all sorts of outdoor distractions to keep people entertained.